githubEdit

 // Expected output: "12/20/2020"

-// Specify date and time format using "style" options (i.e. full, long, medium, short)
+// Specify a date and time format using "style" options (i.e. full, long, medium, short)

 .dateStyle(full)